RalphSleigh/gowowlog/readme.md

 Known issues:

-* Shuffle/other friendly fire shows up as damage, probably should not.
 * Some pets are unaccounted for and need owners.
 * Spec detection for a few specs is not working.
 No attempt at the moment to diff Glad/Prot Warriors
 * Many many ignored errors, leading to panics. concurrent map access is undefined, should fix that.